tc39/proposal-function-implementation-hiding/README.md

 ## The solution

 The solution is to provide a way to modify the output of the above functions, to prevent them from exposing implementation details.
-In the January 2018 TC39 meeting, it was determined that the solution would involve two separate mechanisms:

-* One that applied out of band, especially suited for applications that want to control their memory usage (not covered here).
-* One that is applied in-band with the source text, especially suited for libraries that want to gain encapsulation.

-The out-of-band solution would be implemented by the host environment, using the [HostHasSourceTextAvailable](https://tc39.github.io/Function-prototype-toString-revision/#proposal-sec-hosthassourcetextavailable) hook to address `Function.prototype.toString`.
-The mechanism for `Error.prototype.stack` modification will depend on further development of the [error stacks proposal](https://github.com/tc39/proposal-error-stacks).
-See [previous revisions of this document](https://github.com/domenic/proposal-function-implementation-hiding/blob/134802869ce99933973e9b8c19d7fd99a92a352f/README.md#an-external-to-javascript-switch) for more information on that; we do not consider it further here.

-This proposal is for the in-band switch.
-It would be a new directive, tentatively `"hide implementation"`.
+This is done via a new directive, tentatively `"hide implementation"`.
 Like `"use strict"`, it could be placed at either the source file level or the per-function level.

 Similar to the `"use strict"` directive, this new directive would apply "inclusively downward", so that everything within the scope, plus the function itself when in function scope, gets hidden.
 For example: